 Create Your Ideal Pet Sitting Client Profile

-Create Your Ideal Pet Sitting Client Profile and Unleash Your Non-Ideal Clients
+Create Your Ideal Pet Sitting Client Profile Before Mapping Out Your Pet Sitting Business Plan

-Identifying who you want to attract as clients to your pet sitting business is the first thing you should do before mapping out your marketing plan.
+Identifying who you want to attract as clients to your pet sitting business is the first thing you should do before mapping out your pet sitting business plan.
 When you know WHO you want to work with, marketing becomes so much easier!

 There are numerous things that universally will constitute an ideal pet sitting client.

 - Those who you really enjoy working with.

 - Those who need your help.